KwangHyunJadeLee/react_project_weather_application/README.md

 # Weather App Coding Test Assignment

 # Overview
-This Weather App coding test assignment is completed by Jade Lee.
+This Weather App coding assignment is completed by Jade Lee.
 The application is designed to provide real-time weather information for cities worldwide.
 The codebase has been enhanced and optimized based on the provided starting point.

 # Key Features
 Detailed Weather Information: Additional weather-related details, such as humidity, are displayed for a more comprehensive overview.